bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/iara.md

 # Iara

-Iara is user 0016 and possibly a colleague of Selene.
+Iara is user 0015 and possibly a colleague of Selene.
+She used to be user 0016, before the update on June 4th 2024.

 ![img_2.png](../../Resources/iara/iara.png)